 hydrogen peroxide to produce an oxidized substrate and water.
 For detection

-of protein, HRP substrates (listed in the table below) designed to generate a signal
+of protein, HRP substrates (listed in the table below) are designed to generate a signal

 chromogenic, chemiluminescent or fluorescent oxidation.
 HRP has a molecular